What Are Impact Resistant Roofs?

 Even though we work in the industry, it is never fun seeing our clients incur hail damage on their roofs and have been actively participating in new-age, hail-resistant roofing solutions, to make sure you stay safe and not having to worry about changing your roof for a long time, which we all know can be quite a heavy investment.

 Enter the scene: Class 4 Hail Resistant Roofs.

-An impact-resistant roof sounds really great, right?
-Who wouldn’t want a roof that can withstand a strong storm of hail and wind?
-It would require fewer repairs and last longer.
-Well the insurance companies really liked the idea too.
-They liked the idea so much they decided to pass on savings to consumers who installed them.
-But first, the roof needed a standardized test and rating system.
-And that’s where UL stepped in to assist.
+Impact resistant roofs can withstand hail and windstorms.
+They require fewer repairs and last longer.
+Insurance companies like these roofs too!
+They liked the idea so much they decided to give discounts to consumers who installed them.
+However, the roof first needed a standardized test and rating system to determine the quality of the roofing materials used.

 Underwriters Laboratories (UL) is a not-for-profit independent testing organization that was founded in 1894.
 UL provides the knowledge and expertise to help consumers make informed decisions on products that affect their daily lives.
 UL developed a test to rate the strength of roofing materials.
 This test is called the UL 2218 Impact Rating.

 The test uses steel balls ranging from 1.25 inches to 2.0 inches in diameter.
 The steel balls are dropped from heights of 12 feet for the 1.25 inch ball to 20 feet for the 2 inch ball.
 The test roof is struck twice in the same spot for each size steel ball.

 To meet the acceptance criteria of UL 2218, the roofing material, back surface and underneath layers must show no evidence of tearing, fracturing, cracking, splitting, rupture, crazing or other evidence of opening of the roof covering layer.